hunter-yeago/Language-Learning-Tool/FEATURE_ROADMAP.md

 **Priority:** Low

 **Requirements:**
-- Add ability for tutors and students to connect with each other
+- Add ability for tutors and students to connect with each other.
 - Implement invitation/request system
 - Manage tutor-student relationships
 - Handle acceptance/rejection of connection requests

----

-### 12. Code Privacy Considerations
-**Status:** TODO
-**Priority:** Low

-**Consideration:**
-- Evaluate making repository private
-- Create comprehensive public-facing documentation page about the project
-- Balance open-source benefits with privacy concerns

 ---